DIVD-NL/web-csirt/csirt.divd.nl/_posts/20-02-22-Ghostcat.md

 ### English

 This vulnerability, dubbed Ghostcat, was discovered by researchers at [Chaitin Tech](https://www.chaitin.cn/en/ghostcat) and reported to Apache Software Foundation on January 3.
 On February 20, 2020, the China National Vulnerability Database (CNVD) published a security advisory for CNVD-2020-10487, a serious vulnerability in Apache Tomcat's Apache JServ Protocol (or AJP).
-The vulnerability has also been given a CVE designation, CVE-2020-1938.
+The vulnerability has also been given a CVE designation, {% cve CVE-2020-1938 %}.
 At the moment, the [DIVD](https://www.divd.nl) has found 773 vulnerable Dutch IP addresses.
 Security Meldpunt will further investigate this list and try to inform the owners.

 It has been named Ghostcat because the vulnerability is present in all versions (Tomcat 9/8/7/6 and older) of the Apache Tomcat AJP connector and has been in it for more than 10 years without getting noticed, thats why it's called Ghostcat.